sagar-46/LeetCode/Medium/README.md

 167.Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a \
 &emsp;&ensp;specific target number.
 Return the indices of the two numbers added by one as an integer array of length 2.

+172.Given an integer n, return the number of trailing zeroes in n!.

 238.Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].

 739.Given an array of integers temperatures represents the daily temperatures, return an array answer such that answer[i] is the number of days \